telerik/blazor-docs/system-requirements.md

 # System Requirements

 This article describes the compatibility of Telerik Blazor components with different [browser versions](#browser-support) and [.NET versions](#net-versions-support).
+It also explains the difference between [supported .NET versions](#supported-net-versions) and [compatible .NET versions](#compatible-net-versions).

 Telerik UI for Blazor steps on Microsoft Blazor.
-You can host and run Telerik Blazor applications on [platforms and browsers supported by Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/supported-platforms) - Windows, Linux, macOS.
+You can host and run Telerik Blazor applications on the [platforms and browsers supported by Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/supported-platforms) - Windows, Linux, macOS.

 ## .NET Versions Support